Republicans have every right to be supremely confident that Donald Trump will be re-elected.

 Bellowing that needs to be used at full volume while the individual stares intently into a mirror.

-America has become a land of easy marks and suckers.
+America has become a land of easy marks.
 Those walking about with the shells and beans in their pocket are at the moment running this nation, as they know we are a nation gullible to the point of believing anything.

 It’s because we don’t watch closely, we often have neither the desire nor simple common sense to see the con right in front of our eyes, and as long as we think we know how the sleight of hand is performed, we’re satisfied in always being one step ahead of the carnival barker and his monkey.